Description

 Tried: Scanning main() and other methods for the password instead of reading checkPassword().

-Beginners often start at main() and follow the control flow, which can lead through multiple layers of setup before reaching the actual validation.
-The method name checkPassword() directly tells you where the comparison happens - go there first and look for the string it compares the input against.
+Starting at main() and following the control flow drags you through layers of setup before you reach the real check.
+The name checkPassword() tells you where the comparison happens, so go straight there and look for the string it compares against.

 Learn more